Marty Saybrooke: 1992–97

 Marty Saybrooke is the scion of one of Llanview's oldest and most prestigious families.
 Orphaned at an early age, "poor little rich girl" Marty grows up alone in her family's mansion and is the sole heiress to her parents' fortune.
 Marty comes to be a troubled young woman who resorts to binge-drinking to garner attention.

-Marty is introduced as the roommate of the ailing Megan Gordon Harrison during her stay at Llanview Hospital.
+On January 24, 1992, Marty is introduced as the roommate of the ailing Megan Gordon Harrison during her stay at Llanview Hospital.
 Both Megan and Marty are diagnosed with lupus, but Marty has chosen to ignore the consequences of her hard-partying lifestyle, which has exacerbated the symptoms of her dangerous disease.
 Despite her rough exterior, it is clear that deep down, Marty has a wounded heart.
-After Megan passes away, Marty becomes close to one of her neighbors, Megan's mother Viki.
+After Megan passes away, Marty becomes close to one of her neighbors, Megan's mother, Viki.
 She also becomes infatuated with Reverend Andrew Carpenter.
 When Andrew rebuffs Marty's advances, Marty launches a smear campaign across Llanview, using her knowledge of Billy Douglas' homosexuality against him, claiming that Andrew is gay and has been having illicit relations with young Billy.
 The rumor is eventually squelched, and Marty's reputation is severely tarnished.